gustavo-freitas/gustavo-freitas/README.md

 #### Hello world :wave::mate:

-I'm a developer interested in infrastructure, distributed systems and software quality.
+I'm a developer interested in infrastructure and software quality.

 Additional information:
 - [Articles](https://medium.com/@gustavo_f): Words that I've been writing related to computers